THE WORLD'S MOST UNIQUELY PRODUCTIVE PERSONALITY PROFILES.

 • You lead best if you always "make yourself the project"—whatever the assignment.

-• You "grow" yourself most reliably by making potent requests—the most powerful single act available to business people.
+• You "grow" yourself most reliably by making potent requests—the most powerful single act available to businesspeople.

-Here are the 15 Evergreen principles (and chapters) for dealing with today's unrelenting conditions of thrownness
+Here are the 15 Evergreen principles (and chapters) for dealing with today's unrelenting conditions of thrownness from a staying-power perspective:

 1. If your passion (for being in business) hasn't ignited, explore new ways to be (in life).